 View photos from the event and read the Illinois EMS Alliance News Release .

 Interested in receiving updates on the Illinois EMS Alliance?

-Let us know by signing up here: Illinois EMS Alliance
+Let us know by signing up here: Join the Illinois EMS Alliance

 Take action!
 Ask Illinois lawmakers to make EMS an essential service and support the recommendations from the House EMS Task Force by following this link to You're The Cure and send an email message to your lawmakers.

 Keep up-to-date on advocacy issues relating to EMS by joining our Illinois You’re the Cure network of grassroots advocates and like our Facebook page at www.facebook.com/yourethecureillinois.

 For questions or additional information regarding the Illinois EMS Alliance, please contact Anne Simaytis.